dvlwj/-project-shu-dian-node/README.md

 Create a new database, for how is database example, you can take a look at `project_directory/mock_files/*.sql`

+**There is a bug found, for some case if you open the client side with an account that doesn't have a "to do" data yet will make some error, like a "mysteriously" 2 list of data appear out of no where or sometime the "to do" list will be broken with some exception.
+Since this issue not appear if the account already have 1 data or more, so please to consider to insert a dummy data directly to SQL db, since this project/repository just for testing purpose.**

 And then run :

 ```